OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 - the performances
 - the potential for evolutions

-this is my favorite configuration, the most versatile.
+this is my favorite configuration, the most versatile, and faster than the configuration involving the [WaveShare 1.3"](https://www.waveshare.com/product/modules/oleds-lcds/raspberry-pi-lcd/1.3inch-lcd-hat.htm) display (240x240).
+> Note: this [WaveShare 1.3" display](https://www.waveshare.com/product/modules/oleds-lcds/raspberry-pi-lcd/1.3inch-lcd-hat.htm) if a very nice and affordable device,
+> in colors, 240x240 pixels, with a joystick and 3 push buttons.
+But - in the tests I did - it turns out to be slower than lower resolution black and white displays.

 Breadboard wiring: